CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/iconography.md

     weight: 5
 ---

-Choose icons from Font Awesome, the open source toolkit by @davegandy.
+Choose icons from <a href="http://fontawesome.io/" class="external">Font Awesome</a>, the open source toolkit by <a href="https://twitter.com/davegandy" class="external">@davegandy</a>.
 Iconography should provide a simple, visual indicator of key actions or tasks.
 The icons also create stronger contextual emphasis on the page.

 {{< icons >}}